A Plan to Renew the Promise of American Life, Plank 6

 The Fed was first proposed principally for that purpose.
 But as the concept began to move through the legislative process, it evolved into a Treasury fiscal agent and national money-supply manager as well — a traditional European central bank.
 In 1913, the Fed was finally established — our first true central bank.
 Later, unsurprisingly, it was also made the national bank regulator.

 Do we need the Fed as fiscal agent?
 Well, the Treasury does need to interact with private financial institutions.
 But is there anything essential about having a single, monopoly fiscal agent that is also a private or quasi private bank?
 Nope.
 From 1846 to 1914, under the independent-treasury system, the Treasury was its own fiscal agent with branches around the country.
 That arrangement worked fine.
-So the answer to this question is no.
+So the answer to this question is clearly no.

 Do we need the Fed as lender of last resort?
 Only if no one else can do the job just as well.
-We know from history that the job can be done, not only by wealthy individuals, but also individual banks and coalitions of banks.
+We know from history that the job can be done, not just by wealthy individuals, but also by individual banks and coalitions of banks.
 Can these players do it just as well as the feds?
 Sure, so long as the banking sector is not over-regulated.
 Given sufficient maneuvering room, private-sector banks and baking coalitions can certainly assume the lender-of-last-result role without difficulty.
-They did before the advent of central banking.
+They did so before the advent of central banking.

 At the risk of prolonging an already overlong discussion, let’s take a brief look at the Fed’s record.

 There was little inflation during the first two decades of the Fed’s existence (1913 to 1933), except for the period of U.S. involvement in the First World War (1917-1919).
 The Fed was still working within a metallic system.
 The budget was balanced.
 Congress didn’t need inflation.
 (The war-time, government-generated inflation of the late teens was quickly extinguished in the short, sharp recession of 1920 to 1921.)